lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 ### Stake Presidency

 The stake president oversees stake record keeping.
 He may delegate much of this work to his counselors and clerks.
-He ensures that they follow current Church policies and procedures.

 33.3.2